Making game-like things, with love.

 Welcome to Liminalia

-And so the scene is set for Throwdown Champs.
+And so, named after the spirit of seeing it through, the scene is set for Threkka.
 It's a free-to-play gym builder / management game, but... one with a bit of a twist.

 ...nyaaactually, scratch that, it's quite a big twist.